 To make it easier to calculate, I developed a view of the value pricing model that:

 - Produces a risk-free, scope-clear, calculated pricing strategy for the prospect, and

 - Incorporates processes for internal business analysis.

 A calculated price has the following characteristics:

-- It accounts for cost,
+- Firstly, it accounts for cost,

-- It incorporates risk management, and
+- Incorporates risk management, and

-An effective pricing strategy must eliminate the guesswork of calculating a price based on value.
+In conclusion, an effective pricing strategy must eliminate the guesswork of calculating a price based on value.

 2. Incorporate internal tracking and analysis